ofeksadlo/AutoLabelImg/README.md

 detect using your model the object.
 And using pyautogui draw a rectangle and save it.</br>
 If it did right you can just go to the next image.
 If not fix it and move on to the next image.

-# What it good for?
+# What it's good for?
 Well if you ever tried to train a custom yolo model you understand.
 It takes a lot of time</br>
 creating a decent dataset for training.
 I literally swapped hands from time to time to avoid the pain.</br>
 Using this method you can create a really small dataset manually (150-300 images).
 Train your model</br>